codsen/codsen/packages/gulp-email-remove-unused-css/README.md

 [![Code style: prettier][prettier-img]][prettier-url]
 [![MIT License][license-img]][license-url]

-> Gulp plugin to remove unused CSS classes/id's from styles in HTML HEAD and inline within BODY

 _If you have any difficulties with the output of this plugin, please use the [email-remove-unused-css](https://bitbucket.org/codsen/email-remove-unused-css/issues/new) issue tracker._

 * Online web app: [EmailComb](https://emailcomb.com)